gamechanger/dusty/docs/specs/bundle-specs.md

   - app1
   - app2
 ```
-The apps key specifies a list of apps (as specified in the apps folder of your Dusty specs repo).
+The apps key specifies a list of apps to launch for this bundle.
 Dusty will launch these apps when `dusty up` is called.